Hanosaurus: Taxonomy

-Wolniewicz et al 2022, however, pointed out the difference between coracoid morphology between the referred specimen and the holotype, with the former having a circular shape and the latter having a waisted shape similar to that of other sauropterygias.
+Wolniewicz et al. (2023), however, pointed out the difference between coracoid morphology between the referred specimen and the holotype, with the former having a circular shape and the latter having a waisted shape similar to that of other sauropterygias.
 They also pointed out that the referred specimen and holotype were not recovered as sister taxon to each other in their phylogenetic analyses.
-If this is correct, then the previous diagnosis can no longer be used as it’s partly based on the referred specimen.
+If this is correct, then the previous diagnosis can no longer be used as it's partly based on the referred specimen.
 They instead suggested that the referred specimen might be that of "Lariosaurus" sanxiaensis, a larger sauropterygia from the same formation based on similar coracoid morphology.

 Lifestyle (Based on the referred specimen)

-Despite being a basal sauropterygia, Hanosaurus probably did not go on land frequently and was mostly aquatic based on features such as pachyostoic ribs and reduced pelvis that likely could not support it on land.
+Despite being a basal sauropterygian, Hanosaurus probably did not go on land frequently and was mostly aquatic based on features such as pachyostoic ribs and reduced pelvis that likely could not support it on land.

-Wang et al 2022 suggested that Hanosaurus was an axial swimmer based on its longer trunk and smaller limbs compared to other sauropterygias, which were generally considered to be paraxial swimmers.
+Wang et al. (2022) suggested that Hanosaurus was an axial swimmer based on its longer trunk and smaller limbs compared to other sauropterygias, which were generally considered to be paraxial swimmers.
 The speculation about its lifestyle was mostly based on the referred specimen, which as noted by the section above might belong to another species.

-Environment & Associated fauna
+Environment and associated fauna

 Hanosaurus was found in the second member of the Jialingjiang Formation, which was suggested to represent a lagoon deposit close to sea based on the way water depth changed between localities.

-Hanosaurus was part of the Nanzhang-Yuan’an fauna.
-The fauna also contained other sauropterygians (“Lariosaurus” sanxiaensis, Keichousaurus yunnanensis, and an unnamed large eosauropterygian), Saurosphargidae (Pomolispondylus and a new species being described), ichthyosaur (Chaohusaurus zhangjiawanensis), and hupesuchias (Hupehsuchus, Nanchangosaurus, Parahupehsuchus, Eohupehsuchus, and Eretmorhipis), the last of which was only present in this faunal assemblage.
+Hanosaurus was part of the Nanzhang-Yuan'an fauna.
+The fauna also contained other sauropterygians ("Lariosaurus" sanxiaensis, Keichousaurus yunnanensis, and an unnamed large eosauropterygian), Saurosphargidae (Pomolispondylus and Prosaurosphargis), ichthyosaur (Chaohusaurus zhangjiawanensis), and hupesuchias (Hupehsuchus, Nanchangosaurus, Parahupehsuchus, Eohupehsuchus, and Eretmorhipis), the last of which was only present in this faunal assemblage.
 Not much is known about the ecology of Hanosaurus, although small pachypleurosaurs were suggested to be small invertebrate predators based on jaw musculatures.